 Need a quote or a sample plan?
 Get started by contacting a TI Educational Technology Consultant to help you with your professional development needs.

-By the end of the workshop, participants should be comfortable:
+By the end of the workshop, participants will be able to say, I can:

-Participants will join in discussions and activities focused on:
+Participants will join in discussions and interactive activities to:

 Participants will expand on the lessons learned in day one and engage in additional activities to:

 |Setting Digital Output||

 Design, code and build a speaker using a digital output pin.